 This automated process – involving HR managers and the lines of business managers – is a form of “shifting left” when it comes to security measures.
 Here, the shift is in time: The company needs to identify potential threats before the employee resigns or is fired.
-It’s only through intelligent automation that the shift left can identify and head off potential security issues much sooner than any manual data access control process could manage.
+It’s only through intelligent automation such as insider risk management solutions that the shift left can identify and head off potential security issues much sooner than any manual data access control process could manage.

 Protecting the company against other unhappy employees

 Of course, there are other employees who may be taking actions that undermine the company but are not designated for termination.
 Consider employees who are unhappy and planning to leave but haven’t made their intentions known to anyone.

 In these cases, the SaaS applications should be – repeat, SHOULD BE – capable of detecting anomalous behavior, such as an employee suddenly downloading all the contacts in the company’s Salesforce app and important documents stored on Google Drive.
 The apps ideally would not only notify the right people of these activities, but also suspend the employee’s access before too much material has been grabbed.